 Participants were asked to share their thoughts on the effectiveness and safety of bariatric surgery.
 The team compared these thoughts to the success rate of commercial diet programs.
 Ultimately, the study found that there is a huge lack of understanding about weight loss surgery successes and the proven results patients experience after surgery.

-- 58% said they considered weight-loss options, while 46% don’t have an opinion on weight loss programs at all with 23.5% choosing Weight Watchers and just 6.3% choosing weight loss surgery.
+Of the 981 males and 1,082 females surveyed, 58% considered weight-loss options, while 46% didn’t have an opinion on weight loss programs at all.
+When it came to weight loss programs, 23.5% chose services like Weight Watchers and only 6.3% would undergo weight loss surgery.

-- 56.5% have no idea that health insurance would cover weight loss surgery and 25.7% assume that their health insurance would not cover the surgery at all.
+56.5% had no idea that weight loss surgery could be covered by their health insurance and 25.7% assume that their health insurance would not cover the surgery at all.

 41.5% believed that weight loss surgery is the best solution for those with serious weight problems.
 35.5% believed that people should not resort to bariatric surgery and should instead rely on diet and exercise to lose excess weight.
 According to research, people who followed traditional weight loss programs only lost 5-15 pounds in a two-year span.

 This study comes shortly after the American Medical Association reported and recognized that obesity is a disease with countless overweight Americans at an increased risk of dangerous health conditions, including hypertension, sleep apnea, type 2 diabetes, and heart attacks.

 The founder of the New York Bariatric Group and one of New York’s leading laparoscopic weight loss surgeons, Dr. Shawn Garber believes that these survey results will better educate Americans on the misconceptions about commercial dieting versus weight loss surgery.

 “There is a common belief that diets work long-term, when in fact, 95% of the time, they do not work for those who suffer from obesity,” Garber concluded.